stridecolossus/JOVE/docs/blog/part-4-models/skybox.md

 }
 ```

-The new class can now support helper methods to populate the uniform buffer:
+The new class can now support convenience helper methods to populate the uniform buffer:

 ```java
 public UniformBuffer rewind() {